yev-d/tutos/ROS/Tutorial-001/Remotely connecting to webcam using Raspberry Pi 3 and ROS.md

   * v4l-utils
   * ros-kinetic-image-view
   * net-tools
 I used `git` on the PC (ROS Master) so that I could get the `usb_cam` package.
-However there are otherways to install it, such as `sudo apt-get install ros-kinetic-usb-cam`
+However, there are other ways to install it, such as `sudo apt-get install ros-kinetic-usb-cam`

 The `catkin_make` should be part of ROS installation.